MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/configure-syncing-with-the-onedrive-sync-app.md

 ms.collection:
 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
-description: "Learn how to configure the new OneDrive sync app (OneDrive.exe) for SharePoint Server Subscription Editior or 2019."
+description: "Learn how to configure the new OneDrive sync app (OneDrive.exe) for SharePoint Server Subscription Edition or 2019."
 ---

 # Configure syncing with the new OneDrive sync app